-The first four lines contain the definitions of how we should protect and the last three tell us what to check when someone tries to request the protected resources.
+The first four lines contain the definitions of how we should protect and the last three tell us what to check when someone tries to request the protected material.

 AuthUserFile and AuthGroupFile indicate where the password file and the group file are respectively.
 They must both be fully qualified Unix paths.
-If the group file doesn't exist put /dev/null there instead to sigify that it doesn't exist.
-You can place these files anywhere in the real filesystem.
+If the group file doesn't exist put /dev/null there instead.

 AuthName can be anything you want.
-It gives the Realm1 for which the protection is provided.
-This name is usually given when a browser prompts for a password, cf. "<RETURN>" on page 64.
+It gives the Realm name for which the protection is provided.
+This name is usually given when a browser prompts for a password, cf. "<RETURN>" on page 59.
 Browsers save this information along with the URL so that passwords entered for a certain realm are used when that realm once again demands authentication.
 If you don't set this to something it will default to ByPassword.